belzetrigger/domoticz-DWDWeatherAlarm/README.md

 If nothing pops up, check Domoticz Logs.
 And try to change Id or RegionType.

 ## Bugs and ToDos
+- [x] bug with new data from DWD if containing 'SLIPPERINESS'
 - [x] use name coming from WFS for devices
 - [x] use icons to symbolize the event
 - [x] use color to show severity